GoBoundless/spar/README.md

   * Compilation pipeline
   * Build & deployment support

-Additionally, Spar provides templates & example projects for either a bare-bones project, or one with some of favorite tools pre-included.
+Additionally, Spar provides templates & example projects for either a bare-bones project, or one with some of our favorite tools pre-included.

 Under the hood, Spar is a Rails-derived project, taking advantage of the powerful asset-pipeline, while stripping out legacy web-app support and introducing tools & patterns specific to single-page apps.